yutingsdu/TransGram/README.md

           $ cd TransGram
           $ make release

-    (C) Test TransGram on the demo data set.
+    (B) Test TransGram on the demo data set.

-        Change to GeLuster/sample_test/, and type the following command:
+        Change to TransGram/sample_test/, and type the following command:

           $ ./run_me.sh